This post is also available in: Nederlands

 What is international house sitting?

-So, that is a good reason for the house owner to let you stay in his/her house!
+This is a good reason for the house owner to let you stay in his/her house!
 For you, as a traveler, it is an opportunity to explore a new area while having free accommodation.

-All the information about the house, pets and the length of the stay are available beforehand.
+All the information about the house, pets, and the length of the stay are available beforehand.
 So, you can choose yourself which one you would like to apply for.
 In this way, you decide where you go and for how long.

 Why would you become a house and pet sitter?